wdhurleyjr/wdhurleyjr/README.md

-# Hi there, I'm Will Hurley! 👋
+# Hi there, I'm William Hurley! 👋

 Welcome to my profile!
 Here’s what I’m currently working on:
 - 💻 Developing solutions for Leetcode challenges to sharpen my problem-solving skills.